By Jonathan Ortiz, Sabrina Sucato, and Barbara Reina

 View this post on Instagram

 Florrie Kaye’s is a welcoming Victorian shop staffed by family and friends with a love for the herbal beverage.
 It serves loose-leaf varieties from all over the world, including India, Africa, China, and Japan.
-Expect classic sandwiches that vary daily, like the signature coronation chicken salad on zucchini nut bread, ham and brie on a croissant, plus scones, jam and cream, and even prosecco.
+Expect classic sandwiches that vary daily, like the signature coronation chicken salad on zucchini nut bread or ham and brie on a croissant, plus scones, jam and cream, and even prosecco.
 Florrie Kaye’s is also a popular venue for bridal or baby showers, birthday parties, and anniversaries.

 Millerton